 The Effective Dates of Interim Re-determination of Rent:

-Any decrease in rent resulting from a decrease in family income will be made effective the first of the month following the date the decrease in family income was reported and verified in writing.
+Any decrease in rent resulting from a decrease of greater than 10 percent of annual adjusted income or change in deductions will be made effective the first of the month following the date the decrease in family adjusted income was reported and verified in writing.

 The participant agrees to pay any increase in rent resulting from an increase in family income the first of the second month following the date in which such increase in family income occurred, and to pay any back rent due because of failure to report such increase in family income.